We provide medication and surgery to help teens who have had significant weight gain.

-Our goal is to partner with your child in their journey toward a healthy weight.
-Our team includes a pediatric endocrinologist, pediatric bariatric surgeon, child and adolescent psychologist, nutritionist, and social worker.
+Our team includes team includes an endocrinologist, obesity specialist, bariatric surgeon, child and adolescent psychologist, nutritionist, and social worker, all who specialize in caring for pediatric patients.
 We help your child understand the impact their weight has on their health and day-to-day life; develop manageable, achievable weight loss goals; and provide a plan for achieving them.

 Our pediatric experts provide the best care possible for children with conditions ranging from minor illnesses to complex, more serious conditions.